yannoff/docker-maven/README.md

 ## Credits

-This work is derived from the [carlossg/docker-maven](https://github.com/carlossg/docker-maven) official repository sources.
+This work was inspired by the [carlossg/docker-maven](https://github.com/carlossg/docker-maven) official repository sources.

 ## License